Randy Moss Rookie Cards

 I really like this card.
 Borderless full action photo of Moss doing what he did best, leaping high in the air to make the catch.
-Card back is decent, giving collectors lots of color and everything a card back should have.
-Parallels include: Platinum Blue found 1:73 packs and highlight blue foil on card front.
-Red – display red foil on front and were found in retail packs.
+Card back is decent, giving collectors lots of colors and everything a card back should have.
+Parallels include: Platinum Blue found 1:73 packs and highlight blue foil on the card front.
+Red – display red foil on the front and were found in retail packs.

 1998 Playoff Momentum Hobby, Card No. 131 (shop eBay)

 Card design is very dark and what gets me to scratch my head is the same dark design on card back which really clashes with Moss dark attire.
-Speaking of card back all we get is the photo and that’s it!
+Speaking of the card back all we get is the photo and that’s it!
 No stats, commentary, nor player bio.
 Nothing.
-To their defense I will say this the parallels on this are decent.
+To their defense, I will say this the parallels on this are decent.
 You have Red parallels found 1:4 packs and Gold serial #’d /25.

 1998 Playoff Momentum Retail, Card No. 171 (shop eBay)

 This one is unique because the card front is embossed to make it feel like a football.
 However, for me that about does it.
 Card back is a disaster as well.
-One parallel in this one; Red – found 1:4 packs and display red foil on card front (brutal).
+One parallel in this one; Red – found 1:4 packs and display red foil on the card front (brutal).

 1998 Playoff Prestige Hobby, Card No. 173 (shop eBay)

-Action photo in college uniform and the silver foil highlights give off a design similar to the old school video game Q-bert.
+Action photo in college uniform and the silver foil highlights give off a design similar to the old school video game Q-Bert.
 Card back gives us a full portrait photo but lacks in player commentary and full bio.
 Color themed parallels continue with: Red – found 1:3 packs and have a stunning deep red background.
 Gold – are serial #’d /25.

 1998 Playoff Prestige Retail, Card No. 173 (shop eBay)

-This retail only version is printed on much thinner card stock and this will show chipping at lower portion of card due to the silver foil if you’re not careful.
+This retail only version is printed on much thinner card stock and this will show chipping at the lower portion of card due to the silver foil if you’re not careful.
 Parallels include: Green – offers green foil and the Red parallels were found 1:3 packs.

 1998 Score, Card No. 235 (shop eBay)